 Weather conditions

-In hot weather, a helmet with good ventilation is a plus for staying comfortable.
-A well-ventilated helmet such as the Eroz Vintage Collection helmet for electric scooter and bike helps prevent overheating and sweating, which is handy on sunny days.
-On the other hand, if you ride in the rain, a slightly more covering and water-resistant helmet can offer you better protection.
-Some models have integrated visors to keep the water from bothering you while maintaining good visibility.
+In hot weather, a helmet with good ventilation is a plus to stay comfortable.
+A well-ventilated helmet such as the Eroz Vintage Collection helmet for electric scooter and electric bike helps to avoid overheating and sweating, which is practical on sunny days.
+On the other hand, if you ride in the rain, a helmet that is a bit more covering and water-resistant can offer you better protection.
+Some models have integrated visors to prevent water from bothering you while maintaining good visibility.

 If you often ride on uneven paths or rough terrain, it is better to opt for an off-road or full-face helmet.
-These models offer more coverage and are sturdier, which is ideal for reducing risks in case of a fall on less stable surfaces.
-In the city or on well-maintained tracks, a lighter helmet will suffice, but as soon as you venture off the usual roads, a more robust model is a safer choice.
+These models offer more coverage and are more robust, which is ideal to reduce risks in case of a fall on less stable surfaces.
+In the city or on well-maintained tracks, a lighter helmet will suffice, but as soon as you leave the usual roads, a more robust model is a safer choice.

 When should you change your helmet and how much does a good quality helmet cost?

 Your dear protector is not designed to last indefinitely.
-Like any object, the helmet has a lifespan, at the end of which it must be replaced to ensure optimal safety.
-The helmet for electric scooters should be replaced every 3 to 5 years, as its materials degrade quickly.
-Once degraded, materials like the internal foam see their ability to absorb shocks diminish.
+Like any object, the helmet has a lifespan, after which it must be replaced to ensure optimal safety.
+The helmet for electric scooter should be replaced every 3 to 5 years, as its materials degrade quickly.
+Once degraded, materials like the inner foam lose their ability to absorb shocks.

-To know if your headset needs to be replaced, pay attention to certain signs:
+To know if your helmet needs to be replaced, watch out for certain signs:

 The cost of a good quality helmet

 Even though safety remains the priority, the price of a helmet is an important criterion for many.
-It may be useful to consider the cost-effectiveness of your purchase.
+It can be useful to consider the cost-effectiveness of your purchase.

 Some helmets offer excellent protection without being too expensive.
 Try to find a good balance between safety and budget.
 For example, mid-range helmets can cost between €30 and €60, while high-end models with enhanced protection can reach €100 or more.
-Depending on your needs and frequency of use, it may be worthwhile to compare options to find the best compromise.
+Depending on your needs and frequency of use, it may be worth comparing options to find the best compromise.

-The LUMOS Ultra Light-Up Helmet for electric scooters is an excellent choice if you want to invest in a good helmet.
+The flashing helmet LUMOS Ultra for electric scooter is an excellent choice if you want to invest in a good helmet.
 It offers better protection and stands the test of time.

 What are the risks of using a helmet not suited for high speed?

-Using a helmet not suited for your fast electric scooter can have serious consequences.
-From poor fit to the dangers of derestriction, here’s why it is vital to choose equipment specifically designed for high speed.
+Using a helmet not suited to your fast electric scooter can have serious consequences.
+From poor fit to the dangers of unbridling, here’s why it’s vital to choose equipment specifically designed for high speed.

 The dangers of a poorly fitted helmet

-Wearing a poorly fitting helmet or one that is not suitable for high speeds can be dangerous.
-If it is too large, it may slip and not protect your head during a fall.
-Conversely, if it is too small, the discomfort could hinder you and distract you on the road, potentially causing accidents.
+Wearing a poorly fitted or unsuitable helmet for high speed can be dangerous.
+If it’s too large, it might slip and fail to protect your head during a fall.
+Conversely, if it’s too small, discomfort could distract you on the road, potentially causing accidents.

-In the world of electric scooters, there is a practice called "de-restricting."
-It should be noted that electric scooters are generally restricted to 25 km/h in order to comply with European Union regulations.
-However, speed enthusiasts often enjoy removing this limit to push the device to its maximum.
-Models like the Dualtron Thunder 3 can, for example, reach speeds of over 100 km/h once de-restricted.
+In the world of electric scooters, there is a practice called “unbridling.”
+It should be known that electric scooters are generally limited to 25 km/h to comply with European Union regulations.
+However, speed enthusiasts often remove this limit to push the device to its maximum.
+Models like the Dualtron Thunder 3 can, for example, reach speeds over 100 km/h once unbridled.
 At such speeds, wearing a full-face helmet is essential to ensure effective protection.

-An often overlooked but important aspect for extending the lifespan of your headset and ensuring its effectiveness is its maintenance.
-Proper care not only helps maintain its appearance but, more importantly, preserves its safety features.
+An often overlooked but important aspect to extend the lifespan of your helmet and ensure its effectiveness is maintenance.
+Proper care not only preserves its appearance but, more importantly, maintains its safety features.

-To ensure that your headset remains effective and lasts a long time, take care of it.
+To keep your helmet effective and long-lasting, take good care of it.

-• Cleaning and maintenance: Choose gentle cleaning products, avoiding overly aggressive ones.
-Check the condition of the inner foam and replace it if it is damaged.
-Also, ensure that the straps are properly adjusted and in good condition to guarantee proper helmet support.
+• Cleaning and maintenance: Choose gentle products for cleaning, avoiding harsh chemicals.
+Check the condition of the inner foam and replace it if damaged.
+Also ensure the straps are properly adjusted and in good condition to guarantee a secure fit.

-• Storage: Store your headset in a dry place away from heat, scratches, or impacts.
-Use a case or stand to prevent it from warping or deteriorating.
+• Storage: Store your helmet in a dry place, away from heat, scratches, or impacts.
+Use a cover or stand to prevent it from deforming or deteriorating.

 With these small habits, you can extend the lifespan of your helmet while ensuring it remains effective for your safety.